 He then cuts the resultant slabs into irresistible bite-sized pieces of creamy, mouthwatering fudge.

-Roy currenty has over fifty varieties of fudge, penuche and tablet in his extensive repertoire and the list of flavours is growing all the time.
+Roy has a huge range of varieties of fudge, penuche and tablet in his extensive repertoire and the list of flavours is changing all the time.

 His original buttery fudge and trendy newcomer salted caramel fudge are currently his best sellers, closely followed by Scottish-style tablet - which few people south of the border seem to make.

 Roy celebrates his home city of York and Yorkshire's rich confectionery heritage through a suite of fantastic flavours including Yorkshire rhubarb, liquorice and chocolate orange.
 And his wide range of chocolate fudges and more unusual flavours like stem ginger, Turkish delight and rum & raisin fudge and traditional pecan nut penuche are always popular too.

 And the biggest growth area for his sales over the past year has been his new range of dairy free vegan fudges